JacoboAdberstein/AWI/README.md

 ### Raspberry Pi set up
 - If the Pi is hooked up to the battery, it will come on when you turn on the battery.
 - If you ever need access to admin mode on pi, the username is user, the password is password.
+- If the battery is not working, plug a USB-C cable into the Pi and it will turn on from there.

 ### Battery set up
 - The PiSugar 2 Pro battery is attached on the back of the Pi through 4 screws.
 It is hooked into the back of the Pi through GPIO pins.
 This means that when you turn the battery on, it will give electricity to the Pi.